olib963/javatest/README.md

 - A module to test eventual consistency for example something like: `thatEventually(() -> that(map.containsKey(1)), 1, Minutes, 10, Seconds)` would retry `map.containsKey(1)` every 10 seconds until 1 minute has passed.
 - A module that allows for generative property testing & parameterised testing more generally.
+- A way to add arbitrary logs to your test cases.
+- The ability to select how different parts of your test stream is run e.g. some in sequence the rest in parallel.